Githubplay12/IG_analyzer/README.md

 Instagram analyzer made with python to track an account's (or multiple ones) progress.

-The used modules are : Django - requests - json - re - BeautifulSoup (to get the data from Instagram)
+The used modules are : Flask - requests - json - re - BeautifulSoup (to get the data from Instagram)
 For the front end part : HTML (with some help from Bootstrap) - Javascript

 The analyzer tracks the following data through time (from the moment the account is added to it) :